theinterneti/augment-adam/PLANNING.md

-# Dukat Development Plan v0.3.2 (2025-04-26)
+# Dukat Development Plan v0.3.3 (2025-04-27)

 ## Vision

-Dukat will be an open-source AI assistant focused on personal automation, built entirely with open-source models and packages.
-It will prioritize high-quality code through automated documentation, testing, and continuous self-improvement.
+Dukat is an open-source AI coding agent focused on development automation, built entirely with open-source models and packages.
+It prioritizes high-quality code through automated documentation, testing, and code generation, all while running locally for privacy and control.

 ## Core Principles